Fort Indiantown Gap has won a five-year battle against a proposed wind turbine project in Hegins, Schuylkill County.

 Philadelphia-based project developer Doral Renewables LLC was collaborating with Schuylkill County-based Rausch Creek Land L.P., which owns the land, to construct an 88-turbine, 175-megawatt wind farm at the location, which is about 15 miles from the military installation.

-However, the 8,000 to 12,000 acres needed for the project were in proximity to where military personnel conduct helicopter training exercises.
+However, the land needed for the project was in proximity to where military personnel conduct helicopter training exercises.ย

 Read More: Gap continues to lobby behind the scenes against proposed windmill project